respondiv/Set-up-Linux-Server-with-easy-engine/10-Install-SSL-Cert-from-3rd-party.md

 **Copy CSR**

-Ee will need to copy-paste CSR when submitting Certificate Requrst to Certificate Authority (CA).
+We will need to copy-paste CSR when submitting Certificate Requrst to Certificate Authority (CA).
 To print CSR content, use following command

 `cat example.com.csr`

+Copy the CSR content

 **Go to the CA website and request certificate by pasting CSR. [startssl.com](http://www.startssl.com/) provides free SSL**